-Our firm represents whistleblowers throughout the United States.
+Our practice represents whistleblowers throughout the United States.
 For New York City residents, our attorneys may confidentially bring the highly complex Qui Tam lawsuits to ensure that private individuals, called relators, are heard and that the government is fully informed of the potential False Claims Act (“FCA”) violations.

 Private Litigants Who Wish to Bring Qui Tam Lawsuits